BIGJRA/BIGJRA.github.io/rejuv.md

 need the electric type in V12).
 Enter the newly opened room and read the book with Ren, then exit this building and enter the one below it.

-Grab a hidden *Red Shard* and enter Nymiera’s old house.
+Grab a hidden *Red Shard* and enter Nymiera's old house.
 Go to the basement to click the lever.
 Save/heal and approach the top of the Zone Zero area.